2016 JS MA graduate Emma Cudahy and Doctoral minor student Meghan Riley, Trakai Lithuania.

 The Borns Jewish Studies Program at Indiana University is one of the oldest and foremost Jewish Studies programs in the United States.
-At the heart of the Borns Jewish Studies Program is a distinguished faculty with primary appointments in several departments, including Anthropology, English, Folklore and Ethnomusicology, Germanic Studies, History, Jewish Studies, Near Eastern Languages and Cultures, Religious Studies, and the Russian and East European Institute.
+At the heart of the Borns Jewish Studies Program is a distinguished faculty with appointments in several departments, including Comparative Literature, English, Germanic Studies, History, Jewish Studies, Musicology, Near Eastern Languages and Cultures, Political Science, and Religious Studies.

-Students pursing a Ph.D. in a degree-granting program at Indiana University Bloomington can choose to concentrate on American Judaism, biblical studies, modern Jewish history, Jewish thought, Holocaust studies, or Yiddish studies.
+Students pursuing a Ph.D. in a degree-granting program at Indiana University Bloomington can choose to concentrate on American Judaism, the study of contemporary antisemitism, biblical studies and ancient Judaism, modern Jewish history, Israel studies, Jewish thought, Holocaust studies, or Yiddish studies.

 Students must complete fifteen (15) graduate credit hours of courses with a grade of B or higher.
 All students are required to take a core course JSTU-H 520 Colloquium in Jewish Studies.
 No more than two (2) courses may be taken in the student's home department.
 No more than six (6) hours of individualized readings can be applied to the minor.
 No more than eight (8) hours of transfer credit from another institution may be applied to the minor.
+Students may not count any courses in their major doctoral degree toward the minor and vice versa.
 Relevant graduate courses from any discipline may be counted toward the minor.
-All course selections must be approved by the Jewish Studies Associate Director or Academic Advisor.
-With permission from a students home department, students may pursue an intensive minor in Jewish Studies.
+All course selections must be approved by the Jewish Studies Director of Graduate Studies, Sarah Imhoff (email@example.com).
+With permission from a student's home department, students may pursue an intensive minor in Jewish Studies.

 For more information, contact: